5 MBA Courses to Expect as You Advance Your Education

 5 MBA courses you can expect

-So what can you expect from your MBA courses at Rasmussen College?
+So what can you expect from your MBA courses at Rasmussen University?
 Let’s take a closer look at a handful of the subjects you’ll cover in-depth as an MBA student.

 1. Organizational Behavior and Leadership